Welcome to the new KidsHealth website! See what is new.

 What to do if you think your child might have ADHD-Aroreretini

-If you are concerned about your child, talk to your family doctor and teacher.
-Sometimes teachers may be the first to raise concerns and suggest that you and your child see your family doctor.
+If you are concerned about your child, talk to your health professional and teacher.
+Sometimes teachers may be the first to raise concerns and suggest that you and your child see a health professional.

-Your family doctor may arrange a referral to a paediatrician, child psychiatrist or psychologist to make an assessment.
+Your health professional may arrange a referral to a paediatrician, child psychiatrist or psychologist to make an assessment.

 ADHD-Aroreretini management